 Note: Microsoft support for Windows Server 2008 R2 ended in 2020.
+Windows Server 2012 R2 Extended Support will end in October, 2023.

 Applications for users: Data communications and VoIP communications (1)

 There is no dependency between the transport network used by the data traffic of the user's web-based applications and the transport network used by the VoIP traffic of the agent's voice calls.